CygnusNetworks/asterisk-usecallmanager/README.md

 - `logger.conf` - sets logging to stdout
 - `modules.conf` - disables modules which produce load warnings

-All other config files are debian default asterisk config files.
+All other config files are default asterisk config files.
 If you need to change the loaded modules, override the modules.conf file by a volume mount.

 ## Environment variables
 Runtime (entrypoint) variables: